 The i-PI works in a client-server model.
-The i-PI provides the server for integrating the replica positions of atoms, while the DeePMD-kit provides a client named dp_ipi that computes the interactions (including energy, force and virial).
+The i-PI provides the server for integrating the replica positions of atoms, while the DeePMD-kit provides a client named dp_ipi (or dp_ipi_low for low precision) that computes the interactions (including energy, force and virial).
 The server and client communicates via the Unix domain socket or the Internet socket.
 Installation instructions of i-PI can be found here.
 The client can be started by water.json is the parameter file for the client dp_ipi, and an example is provided: